 3 Days in Athens – The Must-see Guide

 So, you are visiting Athens for only a few days, and you are a bit overwhelmed of what to do and see first, something making complete sense as you probably want to see as much as possible.
 The Greek capital mixes historical sites, byzantine churches and lovely neoclassical buildings with modern life and vivid street-art and there is a lot to see and do.
-Even though it is impossible to get the true vibe of any city in a few days, here are a few suggestions on how to make the most of 3 days in Athens!
+Even though it is impossible to get the true vibe of any city in a few days, here are a few suggestions on how to make the most of three days in Athens!

 Where to Stay and How to Get Around